rayrlam/testing-playground/README.md

 ![PHP](https://img.shields.io/badge/PHP-^8.3.11-yellow)
 ![License](https://img.shields.io/badge/license-MIT-green)

-The `laravel-testing` submodule within the `testing-playground` repository is focused on providing test cases and examples for testing Laravel applications.
-This submodule utilizes tools like Laravel Dusk for browser testing, showcasing how to effectively test various features and components in a Laravel environment.
+The `laravel-testing` submodule within the `testing-playground` repository focuses on providing test cases and examples specifically for testing Laravel applications.
+These test cases are derived from my technical tests completed in 2022 and demonstrate effective strategies for testing various Laravel features and components.
+This submodule utilizes:

+- **PHPUnit** for backend and functional testing
+- **Laravel Dusk** for browser-based testing

+Together, these tools showcase a robust approach to testing in a Laravel environment, covering both backend logic and user interface interactions.

 ## Vue Testing Submodule
 ![Laravel](https://img.shields.io/badge/Laravel-^11.29.0-blue)